5 Ways To Protect Your Lawn From Heavy Rain #Hero

 You know how everyone who lives outside the UK thinks that it always rains in the UK, well, they’re pretty much bang on the money.
-We get a few sunny months weeks but, for the rest of the century, it rains almost nonstop, which equates to, like, ten months of the year (did I say ten?
+We get a few sunny months/weeks.
+But, for the rest of the century, it rains almost nonstop.
+That pretty much equates to, like, ten months of the year (did I say ten?
 I meant 13!) and, right now, we’re into some seriously hardcore showers.

 The question is: how the heck are you meant to protect your lawn from all this rain?

 Whether you have a massive lawn or a smallish garden, your little slice of the great outdoors is incredibly susceptible to damage from:

 a) heavy rains

 b) rain that just keeps pouring for days on end

 That’s the frustrating part, and it is frustrating because you’ve probably put it a ton of effort to keep your lawn looking lush and green, and now these downpours are threatening that.
 When rain falls, the ground becomes saturated with water.
 And these pooling puddles can actually drown your grass.
 That’s the bad news.